Phoolis/7-quoteapi-ci-cd-Phoolis/README.md

 11. Verify Deployment
 Visit your Render URL → `/quote` endpoint should return a random quote.

 To confirm that your workflow is functioning correctly, try modifying the source code.
-For instance, you could update the response in `app.js` to include extra text:
+For instance, you could update the response in `app.js` to include extra text.
+After committing and pushing your changes, you should also create a new Release in GitHub to trigger the deployment workflow:
 ```
 app.get('/quote',(req,res)=>{
   const randomIndex = Math.floor(Math.random() * quotes.length);